-Gdansk train and bus station Train and bus are the most common way of travelling through Poland.
-Both the railway and bus station in Gdansk are conveniently located close to the city centre, which makes it the easiest way to come to and to leave Gdansk.
-Gdansk train station Gdansk …
+Both the train and bus station in Gdansk are conveniently located close to the city centre, which makes it the easiest way to come to and to leave Gdansk

 Mevo – public bike system in Gdansk was launched in March 2019 and is still supposed to develop.
 So far there are only 30% of the bikes available and the system is suffering from initial setbacks, but once put in its full operating capacity, it is going to be a great complement to the public transport in Gdansk.

 Krakow has only one airport – Balice John Paul the Second Airport.
 It is located about 10 kilometres west of the city centre and is very well-connected by public transport.
 You can get from Krakow Airport to city centre in 20 minutes by train for about 2 EUR!
 Other Krakow airport to city centre transportation options are more expensive and less convenient.